galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

 .. code-block:: cddl

-    predicate-name = text
-    object = text
-    predicate-grounding = [* object]

-    perception = {
+    perception-response = {
         * predicate-name => [* predicate-grounding]
     }

+    predicate-grounding = [* object]
+    object = text
+    predicate-name = text

 Essentially, the returned information is information on all tuples of objects which satisfy a given predicate, for all predicates.
 For example, given state ``(west a b), (east b a)``, assuming all information should be known to the agent, the resulting payload would be ``{"west" => [["a", "b"]], "east" => [["b", "a"]]}``.

 Get grounded actions
 ''''''''''''''''''''

 The ``get-grounded-actions`` request allows the agent to receive the valid grounded actions it can perform in state, assuming the agent should be aware of them.
 Grounded actions relying on hidden information will not be shown.
 This request has a ``null`` payload.
-The response from the simulator is of the same type, and the following payload:
+The ``get-grounded-actions`` response from the simulator has the following payload:

 .. code-block:: cddl

+    get-grounded-actions-response = [* grounded-action]

     grounded-action = {
         name: text,
         grounding: [* object],
     }

-    get-grounded-actions = [* grounded-action]
+    object = text

 Goal tracking
 '''''''''''''

 The ``goals`` request allows the agent to receive information on which goals of the problem it has reached, and which, it has yet to reach.
 This request has a ``null`` payload.
-The response from the simulator has the same type, and the following payload:
+The ``goals`` response from the simulator has the following payload:

 .. code-block:: cddl

-    goal = text

-    goals = {
+    goals-response = {
         reached: [* goal]
         unreached: [* goal],
     }

+    goal = text

+Every ``goal`` text should be a valid "condition" structure in the PPDDL-like language PDDLSIM uses.
+A condition is essentially an action precondition, without equality constraints, and is grounded.

 .. _Peforming grounded actions: